U.S. parents begin to ask: Should my child get a COVID-19 shot?

 Dr. Cody Meissner, head of pediatric infectious disease at Tufts University's medical school, said it comes down to one question: “Does the low burden of disease in children justify a more protracted evaluation of safety?”

-(Reporting by Gabriella Borter and Michael Erman; Editing by Caroline Humer, Colleen Jenkins and Bill Berkrot)
+(Reporting by Gabriella Borter and Michael Erman; additional reporting by Chris Kahn; Editing by Caroline Humer, Colleen Jenkins and Bill Berkrot)

 ((Gabriella.Borter@thomsonreuters.com; 646 223 5942;))